nectar-cs/wiz/docs/operations.md

 used to present users with the interactive sequences they [see on on screen](features.md).

-Operations can be written to perform any task, but the API's configuration scheme is biased to facilitate common Kubernetes tasks, like updating a variable then reapplying the manifest, deleting resources, and starting Jobs.
+While Operations can be written to perform any task, the API's configuration schema is biased to facilitate common Kubernetes tasks, like updating a variable, reapplying the manifest, deleting resources, and starting Jobs.